fiverr/passable/_docs/enforce/rules/content/inside/README.md

 ### inside: array
 Checks for membership in an array.

-srting: checks if a string is an element in an array
+string: checks if a string is an element in an array

 ```js
 enforce('hello').allOf({